gitbito/ai-architect/README.md

 ---

-### Step 2- Start Docker Desktop
+### Step 2- Start Docker Desktop / Docker Service

-Before proceeding with the installation, ensure **Docker Desktop** is running on your system.
+Before proceeding with the installation, ensure **Docker Desktop / Docker Service** is running on your system.
 If it's not already open, launch **Docker Desktop** and wait for it to fully start before continuing.

 ---